 Previous studies of the BWD indicated that this stratum consists of as many as fourteen buried soils, mostly with calcic and argillic morphologies, as is seen in this locale (e.g., Holiday, 1989; Gustavson and Holliday, 1999; Forman et al., 2019; Mayhack, 2021).
 This analysis of the seven Geoprobe cores, 7 to 19 m long, have identified four aeolian pedosedimentary facies (Fig. 3) (Forman et al., 2019; Mayhack, 2020).
 Facies A is interpreted as aeolian-reworked sediments from the BWD and often occurs in the upper 2 to 4 m in cores.
-This facies (A) is a brown, well-sorted, medium to fine sand reflecting sand sheet to interdunal sedimentation.
-In contrast, Facies B was pale yellowish-brown, very well sorted medium sand interpreted as primary aeolian sand, associated with dune accretion.
-This facies attains a thickness of > 5 m and appears massive with zones of centimeter to millimeter bedding.
+Facies A is a brown, well-sorted, medium to fine sand reflecting sand sheet to interdunal sedimentation.
+In contrast, Facies B is pale yellowish-brown, very well sorted medium sand interpreted as primary aeolian sand, associated with dune accretion.
+This facies’ thickness is > 5 m and appears massive with zones of centimeter to millimeter bedding.
 Facies C is characterized by calcareous filaments, nodules, and induration, associated with stage 1 to 4 carbonate morphologies.
-Facies C formed in conditions with more available surface moisture, resulting in stable landscape conditions.
+Facies C seems formed in conditions with more available surface moisture, resulting in stable landscape conditions.
 Facies D is a moderately well-sorted silty sand to sandy silt, light brown to yellow.
 This facies contains translocated clays with argillic and cambic soil morphologies, formed in areas of landscape stability; the upper contact of Facies D sediments is often truncated by erosion.

 Investigation of the exposed stratigraphy at the Quarry site, ~ 3.5 km west of the Monahans dune field (Fig. 1), revealed calcareous deposits with extensive shallow water biogenic signatures (Wiest et al., 2020).
 The basal unit 1 was a bioturbated sandy calcarenite with abundant root traces, likely deposited by aeolian processes with subsequent subaqueous overprinting.
-The carbonate in this unit was a micrite, finely-grained clastic deposit, characteristic of areas with low turbidity.
+The carbonate in this unit is a micrite, finely-grained clastic deposit, characteristic of areas with low turbidity.
 Prominent secondary centimeter-scale chert veins demarked the upper contact of unit 1.
 Unit 2 contained numerous trace fossils of vertical burrows with lower bulbous terminations (Camborygma) from crayfish, which indicate position of the the water table (e.g., Hasiotis and Honey, 2000; Hembree and Swaninger, 2018).
 The top of unit 2 contained abundant rhizome trace fossils indicating subaerial exposure.
-Unit 3 was a finely (millimeter-scale) bedded to a more coarsely laminated calcareous deposit and was likely deposited in a subaqueous environment.
-The uppermost unit 4 was a moderately sorted silty sand with secondary carbonate and centimeter-scale, domal-like, bedded biogenic structures.
+Unit 3 is a finely (millimeter-scale) bedded to a more coarsely laminated calcareous deposit and was likely deposited in a subaqueous environment.
+The uppermost unit 4 is a moderately sorted silty sand with secondary carbonate and centimeter-scale, domal-like, bedded biogenic structures.
 The top of this unit showed numerous mud cracks, reflecting periodic drying at the edge of the water body.

 2.0 Methods